Early emergency legislation

 International Terrorism (Emergency Powers) Act 1987

 There was some controversy over this act.
 Critics argued that it did not give a clear enough definition of an international terrorist incident.
 They also charged that the censorship provisions were too draconian.
-The law remains on the books although, as of 2012, its powers have never been used.
+The law remains on the books.

 Criticism of anti-terrorism laws